aysecetin/365-days-of-coding-with-Swift/Swift/9th-day(function examples).md

 ### Homework Factorial Calculation
 --------------------------------------

-Write a method that calculates and returns the factorial of the number entered as a parameter.
+👩🏻‍💻Write a method that calculates and returns the factorial of the number entered as a parameter.

-*what I did*
+*what I did*🤓

 ```swift
 class Homework3{